thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game mobiles are in *mobs.dat* file which is in *data* directory.
-- To remove existing mobile from game, you can delete it from *mobs.dat* or in modification file add tag `mobile` with attribute `index` which value will be index of mobile to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing mobile, you can do it in *mobs.dat* file in *data* directory or in modification file (better option) add tag `mobile` with attribute `index` which value will be index of selected mobile and attribute `action`.
+Then if you modify existing mobile, add changed values.

 ### Mob data structure
 - Each mobile starts with tag `mobile`.
 - Attribute `index` is is a mobile index (it can be number or text) and must be unique.
 At this moment this value is used to set crew on ships.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Attribute `order`: current ship order of selected mob.
 Possible values are:
   Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
 - Tag `skill` define skill of mobile.
+- Attribute `name` is name of skill (from *game.dat* from *data* directory).
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
-Attribute `name` is name of skill (from *game.dat* from *data* directory).
-If mobile should have constant level of skill, add attribute `level` with level of selected skill.
+- If mobile should have constant level of skill, add attribute `level` with level of selected skill.
 If mobile should have random level of skill, add attribute `minlevel` with minimum level of skill and attribute `maxlevel` with maximum level of skill.
 - Tag `attribute` define attribute of mobile.
 If mobile should have constant level of attribute, add attribute `level` with level of selected attribute.
   If mobile should have random level of attribute, add attributes `minlevel` with minimum level of attribute and attribute `maxlevel` with maximum level of attribute.
+If you want update attribute of mob, you must add all attributes values.
 - Tag `priority` define orders priorities of mobile.
 Attribute `name` can have
   value: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship, Defend ship, Board enemy ship.
 Attribute `value` can have value Normal or High (only one High per mobile).
 - Tag `item` define item in mobile inventory.
-Attribute `index` is index of item from files from *items* directory.
-If mobile should have constant amount of item, add attribute `amount` with amount of item.
+- Attribute `index` is index of item from files (from *items.dat* file from *data* directory).
+- If mobile should have constant amount of item, add attribute `amount` with amount of item.
 If mobile should have random amount of item, add attribute `minamount` with minimum amount of item and attribute `maxamount` with maximum amount of item.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Tag `equipment` define which items are used by mobile.
 Attribute `index` is item index from inventory.
 Item index always starts with 1.
 Attribute `slot` is name of equipment slot in which selected item is set.
 Possible values for